apettiigrew/kanban-task-management-app/.github/instructions/typescript-and-react.instructions.md

 - Use optional chaining (?.) and nullish coalescing (??) operators
 - Always names export over default exports for react components

-## React Guidelines
+## Style and UI Guidelines
 - Use functional components with hooks
 - Follow the React hooks rules (no conditional hooks)
 - Keep components small and focused
-- Use CSS modules for component styling
+- Use TailwindCSS, Shadcdn UI, radix UI for component styling
+- Implement responsive design using TailwindCSS and mobile first approach
-- Never use tailwindCSS
+- All Icons should use lucid icons

 # From State and Async Actions
 - Use react-hook-form for form state and error handling
 - Use zod for schema validation